SarthakKashmira/Node-JS-Project/README.md

 # Node-JS-Project
-This is the node js project that reads the Nasa's exoplanet csv file and filters the planets that contains life.
+This is the node js project that reads the Nasa's exoplanet csv file and filters the planets have the possibility to contain life like earth.